Projects

 Sep '19 - Dec '19

-As part of my university's programming language class, I worked on 9 assignments through the quarter.
-Notable assignments included an OCaml interpreter for a typed extension of the Lambda Calculus, a simplified TCP implementation in Rust, an implementation of futures in Rust, and automated proofs for an arithmetic language in Lean.
-You can view all the course assignments here.
+As part of Stanford's programming languages class, I worked on 9 assignments across the quarter.
+Highlights included an OCaml interpreter for a typed extension of the lambda calculus, a simplified TCP implementation in Rust, an implementation of futures in Rust, and automated proofs for an arithmetic language in Lean.

 NUSclassBot